 The average household income in Norfolk is $69,410 with a poverty rate of 19.71%.
 The median rental costs in recent years comes to $1,031 per month, and the median house value is $199,400.
 The median age in Norfolk is 30.5 years, 28.8 years for males, and 32.8 years for females.
 For every 100 females there are 109.4 males.

-Norfolk is an independent city in Virginia.
-With a population of 245,115, the city is the second largest in population in the state behind Virginia Beach.
-It is part of the Hampton Roads metropolitan area which is made up of a total of nine cities and seven counties.
+Norfolk is part of the Hampton Roads metropolitan area which is made up of a total of nine cities and seven counties.
 It is one of the oldest cities in the region, and it is a center of history, culture, and finance.

 Like other areas in the south, Norfolk was affected by a recession in 1820 that led to the migration of many residents.
 The population was affected again in the mid-1800s with an outbreak of yellow fever that killed many people, and one-third of the residents left the city to avoid the illness.
 Neighboring cities and the state of New York banned residents from Norfolk as the epidemic continued to spread, primarily because of sanitation issues and mosquitoes.
 The cooler weather finally brought some relief, although over 3,000 people were dead after it all.